sobstel/metaphore/README.md

 - `$ttl` - regular cache time (in seconds)
-- `$grace_ttl` - grace period, how long to allow to serve stale content while new one is being generated (in seconds), similar to HTTP's stale-while-revalidate) default is 60s
+- `$grace_ttl` - grace period, how long to allow to serve stale content while new one is being generated (in seconds), similar to HTTP's stale-while-revalidate, default is 60s
-- `$lock_ttl` - lock time, how long to prevent other request(s) to start generating same content, default is 5s
+- `$lock_ttl` - lock time, how long to prevent other request(s) from generating same content, default is 5s

 No stale cache
 --------------